About

 Rich loves organising things, tinkering with systems, getting excited about colours, and working with groups to create systems and processes that work for everyone.

-He’s an activist and designer and has worked at PIRC since 2007, through various organisational incarnations, including a flat management structure for the last 7 years.
+He’s an activist and designer and worked at PIRC from 2007–2022 through various organisational incarnations, including a flat management structure for over 7 years.
 He’s also been involved in several housing coops, helping start one in Machynlleth, and supporting others, especially with policy development and finance.

-For many years Rich has wanted to help build a library of more radical, democratic and liberatory organisational policies and practices.
-Finally, working with Kiran and Liam, their time has come!
+For many years Rich has wanted to help build a library of more radical, democratic and liberatory organisational policies and practices, so this is all very exciting.

 Funding